 Here are some calculated fields example uses:

-- CONCAT - How can I join text fields in Google Data Studio?
-Use the CONCAT function to concatenate multiple dimensions.
+CONCAT - join text fields in Google Data Studio with the CONCAT function to concatenate multiple dimensions.

 You can help users, either your teammates or customers, gain more insights by adding interactive filters.
 These tools allow for the use of different criteria to filter reports.
 You can create interactive filters that are editable or fixed.

 A variety of data can be brought to the surface using filters.
 A simple example is an easy date range filter.
 This could be used to show data for the last two weeks instead of for the past year.

 Other query parameters, such as platform, ad groups, or search terms, could all be used to filter a data source to return specific, relevant information.

 Which data is the most valuable for your customer?
 Which metrics are the most important for your team?
 These questions show you why custom reports are so valuable.